-In this article I try to bungle my way through explaining the trials, tribulations & techniques of writing a home made 1990's style video game using the Game Maker software and why a middle aged man who is hurtling towards 40 would want to spend so much time in front of a computer screen besides the daily "Naughty Site" visit.
+In this article I try to bungle my way through explaining the trials, tribulations, and techniques of writing a home made 1990's style video game using the Game Maker software.

 Note: Due to the fact it’s what I’ve been seeing in the subtitles and I can’t be arsed reprogramming my brain, I will be using the Japanese names here.
 I justify this by the fact the U.S. dub is its own unique entity of gloriousness and I don’t have to interbreed them and shut up!